 Many students find that 40–60% of their OSAP package consists of grants, meaning that only a portion of the funding must be repaid.

-At [Your Company Name], we help students understand this mix so they can plan effectively — ensuring they benefit from every dollar of available grant funding before relying on repayable loans.
+At Educate Canada, we help students understand this mix so they can plan effectively — ensuring they benefit from every dollar of available grant funding before relying on repayable loans.

 Applying for OSAP can feel overwhelming.
 Between online forms, required documents, and eligibility calculations, many students miss opportunities or make small errors that delay their funding.